ponyma2007/life/cross search/Readme.txt

 This project is original idea for searching different PT(private tracker) at the time.
-After it is done, it can simply be modified to support to cross-search other types of web servers, like price comparison.
-All are html and js, no other privacy stolen, no other background operation, can be safe enough.
+After it is done, it can be simply modified to support to cross-search other types of web sites, like used for price comparison.
+All are html and js, no privacy stolen, no other background operation, SHOULD be safe enough.

 License : Beerware